Confirmation Statement / People with significant control (PSC)

 - Dormant Company Accounts (AA02) and Audit Exempt Abbreviated Accounts Web Forms - prior to submission you will be provided with an option to print a copy of the accounts data.
 This copy is for reference purposes only and not an exact representation of the public register.
 Once the accounts have been received by Companies House a copy is available in the WebFiling 'My Recent Filings' area for 10 days.

-What is the joint filing accounts template?
+What is the joint filing accounts service?

 It is directors' responsibility to know their Companies House and HMRC filing deadlines.